mpg-age-bioinformatics/shiny-tsne/README.md

 # shiny
-This repos host most of our shiny apps
+This repos hosts most of our shiny apps

 ## Contributing